top of page

 What Temperature Is Too Cold for Cats?

-• Below 45°F: Most cats become uncomfortable
+• Below 45°F: Most cats become uncomfortable.

-• Below 40°F: Risk increases, especially overnight
+• Below 40°F: The risk increases, especially overnight.

-Cats at highest risk:
+Cats at Highest Risk

 • Kittens and senior cats